mietek/pol/README.md

 <pre><code><em>boolean value</em> IF <em>true statement</em> ELSE <em>false statement</em> THEN <em>continue</em></code></pre>

-The words have a certain mnemonic value, though they are permuted from the familiar ALGOL format.
+The words have a certain mnemonic value, though they are permuted from the familiar <span class="small-caps">ALGOL</span> format.
 Such a statement can only appear in a definition, for `IF`, `ELSE` and `THEN` are instruction-generating words.

 At definition time, the word `IF` is executed.
 It compiles a forward jump.
 Now I must sidetrack the discussion and define jumps.
 A jump instruction for the virtual computer is similar to a literal.
 An in-line literal is a double-length instruction.
 The code executed for the pseudo-entry comprising the first half, uses the second half as a parameter.
 Likewise for jumps: a pseudo-entry uses an in-line parameter to change the virtual-computer instruction-counter (`IC`).
 This parameter is the amount, positive or negative, to be added to `IC`: positive for a forward jump, negative for a backward jump.
 It is a relative jump address, and the whole construction is used by some real computers.